On Galois cohomology of unipotent algebraic groups over local fields: Main theorem

 \section{Main theorem}

-We first recall some basic results of the theory of unipotent groups over an arbitrary field (see [Ti], [Oe]).
-A unipotent algebraic group $G$ over a field $k$ of characteristic $p>0$ is called $k$-wound if any $k$-morphism of affine groups $\G_a\to G$ is constant.
+We first recall some basic results of the theory of unipotent groups over an arbitrary field (see \cite{Ti}, \cite[Chapter V]{Oe} and \cite[Appendix B]{CGP}).
+A unipotent algebraic group $G$ over a field $k$ of characteristic $p>0$ is called $k$-{\it split} if it admits a composition series by $k$-subgroups with successive quotients $k$-isomorphic to $\G_a$.
+We say that $G$ is $k$-{\it wound} if any $k$-morphism of affine groups $\G_a\to G$ is constant.
+For any unipotent group $G$ defined over $k$, there is a maximal $k$-split $k$-subgroup $G_s$, which enjoys the following properties: it is normal in $G$, the quotient $G/G_s$ is $k$-wound and the formation of $G_s$ commutes with separable (not necessarily algebraic) extensions, see \cite[Chapter V, 7]{Oe} and \cite[Appendix B, B.3]{CGP}.
+The group $G_s$ is called the $k$-{\it split part} of $G$.

 Let $G$ be a unipotent group over $k$.
-Then there exists a maximal central connected $k$-subgroup $K$ of $G$ which is killed by $p$.
+Then there exists a maximal central connected $k$-subgroup of $G$ which is annihilated by $p$.
 This group is called {\it cckp-kernel} of $G$ and denoted by $cckp(G)$ or $\kappa(G)$.
 Here $\dim (\kappa(G))>0$ if $G$ is not finite.
+The formation of $\kappa(G)$ commutes with any separable extension on $k$, see \cite[Appendix B, B.3]{CGP}.